andresbonil/smogon-usage-parser/README.md

 This project utilizes the information from Griffin Ledingham's Smogon Usage Parser to create an interactive Discord bot, in discord.py, which displays Pokemon information and usage statistics.

+The current implementation is a work in progress, but the goal of the project is to create an easy-to-use, informative tool for competitive Pokemon players to promote collaborative teambuilding and gather and present Smogon statistics in one place.

 # Usage

 Currently, the bot supports the following commands: